specOper99/softy-erp-backend/README.md

 # 2. Install dependencies
 npm install

-# 3. Copy environment file
+# 3. Copy environment file and update it with your configuration
 cp .env.example .env

 # 4. Start development server